What do you do when the honeymoon doesn’t last forever?

 In fact, we are shocked to discover that the level of effort and work we put in to the relationship is directly related to the level of love and sweetness we enjoy as a couple!

 While many couples enjoy a problem-free start to married life, others start on a more uncomfortable note.
 And it is to be expected because single + single = learning curve.

 But whatever camp you fall under, we can all agree that once married, every couple has to adjust and re-define the concept of “honeymoon”.

 Today I want to debunk a few myths about why the honeymoon doesn’t last.

-Because so many people are walking into marriage hoping for peachy honeymoon, only to be hit upside the head with hard effort, right off the gate.
+Because so many people are walking into marriage hoping for peachy honeymoon, only to be hit upside the head with effort, right off the gate.
+The keyword being, effort.

 So why are the honeymoon years difficult?
 What do we do when the “honeymoon” doesn’t last as long as we want and effort comes earlier than expected?

-1. Honeymoon doesn’t last because you really didn’t know each other
+1. Honeymoon doesn’t last because you’re getting to know each other.

 Oh you hang out and spent hours talking and staring into each others eyes.
 You got to know his family and his friends.